Badgerati/Pode/README.md

 ## Build Your First App

 Below is a quick example of using Pode to create a single REST API endpoint to return a JSON response.
-It will listen on a port, create the route, and respond with JSON when `http://localhost:8080/ping` is hit:
+It will listen on an endpoint, create the route, and respond with JSON when `http://localhost:8080/ping` is hit:

 ```powershell
 Server {